Menu

 3. In the same way that dripping automotive oil ends up in the watershed, so does a large amount of the fertilizers and pesticides you use in your garden.
 This causes rivers and lakes to get a huge dose of nitrogen which makes algae grow abnormally, this can cause wildlife to die off, along with a host of other problems.
 Go with natural fertilizers and bug killers and even then, stick to the directions and make sure you aren’t overusing or applying on days when they are likely to be quickly washed away by rain.

 4. Don't dispose of leaves and yard trimmings in rivers and lakes.
-The excess nutrients from leaves and lawn clippings being dumped in our waterways feeds unwanted algea in the summer, and when the algea dies, it decomposes at the bottom of the river or lake.
-This decomposition process results in depleated oxygen levels that are needed by the native macroinvertebrates, fish, and plants.
+The excess nutrients from leaves and lawn clippings being dumped in our waterways feeds unwanted algae in the summer, and when the algae dies, it decomposes at the bottom of the river or lake.
+This decomposition process results in depleted oxygen levels that are needed by the native macroinvertebrates, fish, and plants.
 For more ideas on how to properly dispose of leaves and other yard waste click here

 5. Properly dispose of household chemicals and medicines.
 Drop of locations for medications are listed in the link below by City: